Koxx3/minimo/README.md

 - You find the acceleration trigger to agressive at low speed ? you can change the acceleration curve for smooth trigger at low speed, and still have the beast once you push the trigger harder

 - You want a mode for some weather conditions like 'rainy' with less torque ? no problem.
-Use the customized "mode Z" in addition to mode 1/2/3 with special P7/P8/P9/PA
+Use fast settings access on the application dashboard or configuration hardware buttons.

 - You feel the electric brake too strong at full power ? the progressive electric braking adjust the brake power in real time.

-- You find the throttle too sensitive ? change the acceleration curve to an exponential for a slow start but quick ramp-up.
+- You want an anti-theeth locking system ?
+It can lock the scooter when the smartphone is not connected or when a proximity bluetooth device is not visible.

+- You can to limit speed to legal limits at startup ?
+Simply enable the option, and the speed limit can be removed with a brake pressure at startup or the smartphone.

 **>>> [Check all detailed features here](/documents/FEATURES.md) <<<**